Updated: June 2026

 Contact Your Lender

 Ask for the full reinstatement amount in writing: arrears, penalties, and legal costs as of today.
-That number is the starting point for every other decision you need to make.
+Be honest about your situation and ask what they can work out with you.
+That number, and that conversation, are the starting point for every other decision.

 Assess Your Options Honestly